 Gore Creek Group LLC is requesting an application for the establishment of a new Special Development District (SDD) for Vail Mountain View Residences to facilitate the construction of a new mixed-use building located at 430 S. Frontage Road.
 The new building is referred to as Phase 2 of Vail Mountain View Residences, which is proposed to be constructed above the existing parking structure.
-Phase 1, the existing 23 residential condominiums, is proposed to be included in the SDD, but the building will not be modified with this application.
-The proposed Phase 2 consists of deed-restricted employee housing, lodging accommodations, lock-off units, and residential condominiums.
-The project furthers three identified community goals: the provision of employee housing, the provision of live beds, and encouragement of in-fill development.
-Numerous changes have been made to the scale of the building, the articulation and architecture of the building, and the mix of uses within the building based on comments from the Planning and Environmental Commission, Town staff, Design Review Board and comments from the Tyrolean over the multiple public meetings.
-The result of the changes is a better project overall despite the loss of accommodation units and EHU floor area.
+Phase 1, the existing 23 residential condominiums, is proposed to be included in the SDD, but the condominium building will not be modified with this application.
+The proposed Phase 2 consists of deed-restricted employee housing, residential condominiums and dwelling unit lock-off units.
+The project furthers three key identified community goals: the provision of employee housing, the provision of live beds, and encouragement of in-fill development.
+Numerous changes have been made to the scale of the building, the articulation and architecture of the building, and the mix of uses within the building based on comments from the Planning and Environmental Commission, Town staff, Design Review Board, comments from Phase 1 owners, and comments from Tyrolean representatives over the multiple meetings since May of 2017.
+The result of the changes is a better project overall despite the loss of accommodation units.